 If you’re considering pushing back on your company's return-to-office (RTO) plans, you’re not alone.
-According to a recent survey, three in five hybrid or remote technologists say they’re not interested in returning to full-time in-person work.
+According to one 2022 survey, three in five hybrid or remote technologists say they’re not interested in returning to full-time in-person work.
+Companies across the country have done their best to negotiate with workforces that simply don’t want to come back to their old desks.

 Before having a conversation with your boss, get straight about what you want, what you need and why, advised Patricia Omoqui, senior executive coach, leadership development and resilience trainer.